NikhilDIL/CourseProject/README.md

 ## 3. Documentation of the usage of the software including either documentation of usages of APIs or detailed instructions on how to install and run the software, whichever is applicable.

+This project was run using python version 3.8.

 For parsing, we use the libraries: os, tarfile, pandas, xml.etree.
 These libraries should already be included.

 For the Iterative Topic Modeling Framework with Time Series Feedback function, we use the libraries: gensim, nltk, re, pprint, spacy.
 To use these libraries, you need to install them which you can do by doing: